zeroslope-arch/site/index.md

  ![Logo](zeroslope.png)

-## ZeroSlope Platform
+## What is the ZeroSlope Platform

-About 8 years ago, I started working on a .net scaffold specifically around my Dependency Injection Composition Root pattern.
+About 10 years ago, I started working on a .net scaffold specifically around my Dependency Injection Composition Root pattern.
 I wanted to create super lean and performant scaffold I could drop into a new project and get running quickly.
 It evolved into a way to introduce other engineers to Composition Root.
 What I discovered during this phase, was how approachable the pattern was to engineers of most any skill level.
 I decided to pivot my scaffold to focus on two main principals; Lean Architecture & Developer Adoption.

 To avoid analysis paralysis and ensure what I was developing would stay true to the idea I had in my head, I came up with a series of Tenants that I can always look back on and make sure I am making the right architectural decisions.